 IHE PCD constrains the length of the first component to 20 characters.
 National extensions can extend this length up to a maximum of 199.

-Hierarchic Designator (HD) Data Type
+C.6 Hierarchic Designator (HD) Data Type

 Definition: The basic definition of the HD is that it identifies an (administrative or system or application or other) entity that has responsibility for managing or assigning a defined set of instance identifiers (such as placer or filler number, patient identifiers, provider identifiers, etc.).
 This entity could be a particular health care application such as a registration system that assigns patient identifiers, a governmental entity such as a licensing authority that assigns professional identifiers or drivers’ license numbers, or a facility where such identifiers are assigned.